Nozbe/Michael.team/en/_posts/2010-02-25-ceo-of-a-small-company-needs-to-eat-his-dogfo.md

 ## Bringing Nozbe to the folks in your country is something I'm excited about!

 I'm very psyched about this project.
-It's something I've always wanted to do: to bring the concept of [Simple Getting Things Done](http://www.nozbe.com/) to people all around the world who don't even know who [David Allen is (and what GTD is)](http://www.davidco.com).
+It's something I've always wanted to do: to bring the concept of [Simple Getting Things Done][n] to people all around the world who don't even know who [David Allen is (and what GTD is)](http://www.davidco.com).
 Nozbe will be the first truly global productivity app that will teach people the **_power of "Next Actions", "Contexts" and "Projects" and a regular "Review"_**.
 I can't wait to make it all happen!

 ## Sidenote: Don't worry about my Spanish :-)